Gorpcore? Who cares if you wear outdoor gear on the street?

 'Gorpcore' was a new word to me, but a quick Google search on my part showed that it’s been in usage since 2017, peaking in 2021 according to the Guardian and Vogue.
 That year produced the rather unforeseeable collaboration between The North Face and Gucci, now in its second line, which has brought us oversized puffers and hoodies with mountain graphics that can be yours for just $1,600.

 The word 'gorpcore' derives from the phrase 'good old raisins and peanuts', which alludes to us hikers’ propensity for trail mix (it’s true, I love it), but applies to people who do considerably less trail mix-snacking and much more latte-sipping as they pose in urban settings for Instagram in their slouchy beanies and giant puffy jackets.
-It’s like like term 'cottagecore' to describe people who live as though they’re in a quaint village in the English countryside even though they’re not.
-You know, backing sourdough bread and wearing wellies for no reason.
+It’s like the term 'cottagecore' to describe people who live as though they’re in a quaint village in the English countryside even though they’re not.
+You know, baking sourdough bread and wearing wellies for no reason.

 “I'll be honest, I don't like the word,” admits Patel, whose Instagram account shows him clad in Berghaus jackets and Merrell hiking shoes on the hills and at home on the streets of Bolton, near Manchester.
 He says that for him, getting outdoors and finding a great beauty spot always comes first, while putting the outfit together and getting a great photo comes second.
 But, he says, just because he doesn’t like the word, doesn’t mean he doesn’t like what it represents.